 This chart shows the average metrics for products from each category.
 The average ROI and dwell time refer to the data shown in the promotional flyer.
 Then we have three new metrics or indicators, which are going to help us improve the ways we allow our customers to interact with the products during their journey at the supermarket:

 Here we look at the percentage of people who spend less than 10s in a category.
 A high rate means that the product does not attract people’s attention or that it is a basic and well-known product that people usually buy.
 An example of the second case could be CSDs: people already know which brand they prefer, so if they want to buy coke, they spend little time in the section just picking up the product.
+You can find more information about bounce rate in our glossary.

 Engaged dwell time